koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

  chmod +x filename
 ```
 ## List Trash Files
-As you have already known what is `ls`  command, you should know path of trash file.
+As you have already known what is `ls`  command, you should know the path of the trash file.
 ```
  ls -l files ~/.local/share/Trash/files
 ```